 The most recent manga series translated into English, The Wraith Arc roughly spans the period between the main series and Rebellion.
 It follows Homura, Mami, Kyoko and Sayaka as they try to navigate a Madoka-less world, battling Wraiths who feast on human emotions rather than the Witches of the series.
 It’s slighter than the original story, and the Wraiths aren’t terribly compelling antagonists, at least until they start impersonating humans.
 But artist Hanokage’s return is welcome and the dread atmosphere is as good as anything in the original series.
 The main reason to read this, as usual, is for the further adventures of our protagonists: Homura is the emotionally fragile keeper of Madoka’s legacy (the others having no memory of her), with Kyoko and Sayaka constantly fighting and Mami acting as their exasperated senpai.
 The series grows darker as the manga explores the ramifications of Madoka’s decisions and particularly its effects on Homura, who is revealed to have gained powers she doesn’t entirely welcome from Madoka’s decision and eventually reaches an existential crisis.
 Not essential, but useful for filling in gaps in the show’s lore.

 This brings us to Magia Record, which manages to be the most cynical spin-off of all.
-It debuted in 2017 as a popular, modestly diverting gacha game; its main appeal is an expanded universe pairing the Holy Quintet with dozens of new Magical Girls.
+It debuted in 2017 as a popular, modestly diverting gacha game; its main appeal for Madoka fans is an expanded universe pairing the Holy Quintet with dozens of new Magical Girls.
 The game’s popularity led to an anime adaptation by SHAFT, though Madoka fans likely spotted warning signs even before it aired.
 Of the original “Magica Quartet” only Ume Aoki was involved, and she’d already designed the characters for the game; Inu Curry replaced Akiyuki Shinbou as the animation directors, ensuring neat visuals but not a firm hand at the helm.
 Because Magia Record, despite flashes of creativity, ranges in quality from mediocre to dire.